hallowf/STPDF/NOTES.md

-### TODO:
+### TODO

   * Converter supports resizing by a percentage but neither the cli or gui is using this
   * Options to control the slider max value and tick interval in the gui
   * Optimize the way the images are handled to reduce memory usage and improve performance in cases where there are a lot of images to process